 The Batten Student Center features the Cunningham Gymnasium (a multi-purpose athletic center); A. Kenneth Scribner, Sr. University Store; a 36-foot rock-climbing wall; a fitness center; an eight-lane swimming pool with whirlpool and sauna; an elevated jogging track; racquetball courts; and the Marlin Grille.
-Virginia Wesleyan athletic teams compete in the Convocation Hall, home to Donald M. Forsyth Court.
-Many student services and athletic offices are housed in the Batten Student Center, as well as communication laboratory space, recreation and leisure studies faculty offices.
+Virginia Wesleyan athletic teams compete in the TowneBank Arena, home to Donald M. Forsyth Court.
+Many student services and athletic offices are housed in the Batten Student Center, as well as communication laboratory space and faculty offices.